5 min read

 Psalm 40 ends quietly in verse 17: "As for me, I am poor and needy, but the Lord takes thought for me.
 You are my help and my deliverer.
 Do not delay, O my God."

-Because the staggering thing is: God takes thought for that person.
+The staggering thing is: God takes thought for that person.
 Before you were born, He was already thinking about you.
 Your prayer isn't twisting His arm — He's already been thinking about your situation.

 Challenge: Why Pray at All?

-Pastor Josh closed with a question worth sitting with all week: if God is going to accomplish His will anyway, why does He ask us to pray for it?
+If God is going to accomplish His will anyway, why does He ask us to pray for it?

 So this week:

-- Come to God before you go to anyone else.
+• Come to God before you go to anyone else.

-- Name what you actually want — be honest about it.
+• Name what you actually want — be honest about it.

-- Then say: not my will, but yours.
+• Then say: not my will, but yours.

-- And wait — patiently — as an act of prayer in itself.
+• And wait — patiently — as an act of prayer in itself.

 Stop trying to get yourself out of the miry bog.
 Stop sitting on the throne.
 His will is good.
 It's pleasing.
 It's perfect.
 Even when it doesn't feel like it yet.